 American AAdvantage Loyalty Choice Rewards

-American AAdvantage will introduce Loyalty Choice Rewards, whereby Platinum Pro and Executive Platinum members can continue to choose rewards when earning Platinum Pro and Executive Platinum status.
+American AAdvantage has introduced Loyalty Choice Rewards, whereby Platinum Pro and Executive Platinum members can continue to choose rewards when earning Platinum Pro and Executive Platinum status.
 There’s one major catch, though.
-In order to be able to earn Loyalty Choice Rewards, you’ll need to log 30 segments on American or a qualifying partner airline during your membership year.
-Interestingly American Airlines marketed award flights even count towards that requirement.
+In order to be able to earn Loyalty Choice Rewards, you need to log 30 segments on American or a qualifying partner airline during your membership year.
+Interestingly American Airlines marketed award flights even count toward that requirement.

 In other words, this is a way to avoid giving those perks to people who don’t actually fly American frequently.
-There will be Loyalty Choice Rewards perks at the following tiers:
+There are Loyalty Choice Rewards perks at the following tiers:

 - Level 1 — 125,000 Loyalty Points